whaakman/azure-docs.nl-nl/articles/service-fabric/service-fabric-application-arm-resource.md

         "type": "string",
         "defaultValue": "Cluster",
         "metadata": {
           "description": "Name of your cluster - Between 3 and 23 characters.
-Letters and numbers only" }
+Letters and numbers only."
+        }
       },
       "applicationTypeName": {
         "type": "string",
         "defaultValue": "ApplicationType",
         "metadata": {
-          "description": "The application type name"
+          "description": "The application type name."
         }
       },
       "applicationTypeVersion": {
         "type": "string",
         "defaultValue": "1",
         "metadata": {
-          "description": "The application type version"
+          "description": "The application type version."
         }
       },
       "appPackageUrl": {
         "type": "string",
         "metadata": {
-          "description": "The URL to the application package sfpkg file" }
+          "description": "The URL to the application package sfpkg file."
+        }
       },
       "applicationName": {
         "type": "string",
         "defaultValue": "Application1",
         "metadata": {
-          "description": "The application name"
+          "description": "The name of the application resource."
         }
       },
       "serviceName": {
         "type": "string",
         "defaultValue": "Service1",
         "metadata": {
-          "description": "The service name"
+          "description": "The name of the service resource in the format of {applicationName}~{serviceName}."
         }
       },
       "serviceTypeName": {
         "type": "string",
         "defaultValue": "Service1Type",
         "metadata": {
-          "description": "The service type name"
+          "description": "The name of the service type."
         }
       },
       "serviceName2": {
         "type": "string",
         "defaultValue": "Service2",
         "metadata": {
-          "description": "The service name"
+          "description": "The name of the service resource in the format of {applicationName}~{serviceName}."
         }
       },
       "serviceTypeName2": {
         "type": "string",
         "defaultValue": "Service2Type",
         "metadata": {
-          "description": "The service type name"
+          "description": "The name of the service type."
         }
       }
     },